 HTTP scheme: http://www.stephanpringle.com:80/fixing-a-400-bad-request/

-I find that computer users do not want to kill off their cookies as the cookies are being used to store username and passwords for their online accounts and it will be a task to try recover that information.
+I find that computer users do not want to kill off their cookies as the cookies are being used to store usernames and passwords for their online accounts and it will be a task to try to recover that information.
 If you want to determine if the cookies or the cache is causing the 400 Bad Request issue or not, use the “incognito” function of the browser to load the page.
 If the error persists (as cookies are not transferred to your incognito session, then the issue is in on the server and not your device.
 To verify, use one of the alternate free Internet browsers and see if the issue continues.
-Hopefully, the site support multiple browsers and not only the one that came installed on the computer.
+Hopefully, the site supports multiple browsers and not only the one that came installed on the computer.

 Website Owner or Server Owner